-- 1) Remove the SI electrode from the burner - 2) Push in the button on top of shut-off valve. - 3) Place a lighted match or similar flame source to the electrode port.
+- 1) Remove the SI electrode from the burner - 2) If the TEG has a SI-SO fuel system push in the button on top of shut-off valve. - 3) Place a lighted match or similar flame source to the electrode port.
 Ignition should occur quickly and the sound of combustion will begin.
 For SI-SO fuel system continue to hold the button on the shut-off valve for 90 seconds. - 4) Repair and replace SI system as soon as possible.